red-list-ecosystem/typology-web-update-content/README.md

 Maintained by [@jrfep](https://github.com/jrfep)

 The content of the profiles for biomes (level 2) and ecosystem functional groups (level 3) of the typology is updated primarily by Prof. David Keith and coauthors and is provided in a word document in format `.docx`.
-So far there have been several version:
+So far there have been three published version:

 - version 1.0: appeared in an original, internal IUCN report (including 104 level 3 units)
-- version 2.0: appeared in the official [IUCN report]() published in 2020 (including 108 level 3 units)
+- version 2.0: appeared in the official [IUCN report](https://doi.org/10.2305/IUCN.CH.2020.13.en) published in 2020 (including 108 level 3 units)
-- version 2.1: is to be published as an appendix of a scientific article (including 110 level 3 units)
+- version 2.1: is published as an appendix of [Keith et al. 2022](https://doi.org/10.1038/s41586-022-05318-4) (including 110 level 3 units)

-Minor revisions and updates have been published as minor versions and appeared in the [web site](https://global-ecosystems.org/) or distributed as part of published data sets in a [Zenodo repository]().
+Minor revisions and updates have been published as minor versions and appeared in the [web site](https://global-ecosystems.org/) or distributed as part of published data sets in a [Zenodo repository](http://doi.org/10.5281/zenodo.3546513).

 Initially the content of the website was formatted as Markdown documents in a github repository and updated via `prose.io` or direct commits via `git`.
 But this presented a challenge to synchronise small edits in the Markdown documents back to the working version in the word document.